dr00b/testing_llm_in_delusion_recognition/README.md

 - Deidentification.
 1. Delete comments w/ names in them.
 Pronouns only.
 2. Encrypt id's of commenters.
 Channels no...
 Reasonable expectation that
 - Verify excerpts are in original
 - Discuss how to identify stories w/ Patryk
+- Prompt 4 - For positive cases, feed the same text and excerpt.
+Ask for classification, knowing it's dementia

 ### Technical
 - create requirements.txt